nikityy/ember-cli-bem/README.md

 });
 ```

-Once again, `ember-cli-bem` incapsulates all BEM naming logic, so you don't have to care
+Once again, `ember-cli-bem` encapsulates all BEM naming logic, so you don't have to care
 about it in your components.

 ## Defining Blocks and Elements